Attractive and high-quality academic education largely depends on the skills of the teachers employed.

 To accommodate a culture of teaching excellence, the university has endorsed a teaching framework that articulates four levels of university teaching.
 The UTQ is linked to level 1, the effective teacher.
-More information about the teaching framework you'll find here.
+You can find more information about the teaching framework in the dedicated alinea below.

 UTQ & Continuous development

 The UTQ is not only a test instrument but also a facilitation for teaching staff to learn and reflect on their teaching & learning skills.
 The UTQ is a starting point for ongoing development of the various facets of education.
 Examples of other professionalization activities on teaching & learning at the University of Teaching are the Senior Teaching Qualification SUTQ and the Educational Leadership Program.

 At UT, we want to recognise and reward everybody's talent and stimulate personal talent development.
 For all people within UT: scientists, teachers, support staff, and students.
 In order to recognise and reward everybody’s talents, a broader diversity in career paths for staff is needed in one or more key areas (education, research, impact, leadership).
 Our amibition is to ensure that employees are not only assessed on their individual performance, but also on their impact and contribution they make to the team.
 The UT teaching framework is one of the tools aimed to provide qualitative and in-depth evaluation and recognition of the teaching achievements of all academic staff.

 Important to note is that UFO remains the basis for promotions.
 The framework offers an additional framework that helps to better interpret the different steps in a teaching career.
 It thus helps to give 'words' to the different levels of educational performance.
 Specifically, this teaching framework provides teaching staff practical tools for highlighting their educational achievements in a qualitative interview so that they can take the next career step with an emphasis on teaching.